OpenTermsArchive/engine/CONTRIBUTING.md

 This property should simply contain the URL at which the document you want to track can be downloaded.
 HTML and PDF files are supported.

-When multiple versions coexist, terms are only tracked in their English version and for the European (EEA) jurisdiction.
+When multiple versions coexist, **terms are only tracked in their English version and for the European (EEA) jurisdiction**.

 > We intend to expand coverage, but we focus for the moment on this subset of documents to fine-tune the system.